 Reserved: Until BioRID II requirements are included in this Regulation or adopted in the national Regulation of a Contracting Party or regional economic integration organization, head restraints shall comply with either paragraph 5.3.3.1. or 5.3.3.2. as appropriate.

-Until further evaluation is conducted, the use of the BioRID II dummy is limited to seats having a torso angle between 20° and 30°.
+Until further evaluation is conducted, the use of the BioRID II dummy shall be limited to seats having a torso angle between 20° and 30°.
 However, at the manufacturer’s request, seats with a torso angle between 15° and 20° may be tested as if the torso angle is 20°, if it is possible to adjust the torso angle at 20° or the closest locking position above.

 5.3.3.1.
 Based on a determination by each Contracting Party or regional economic integration organization, dynamic head restraints shall comply with any or all of the items contained in paragraph 5.2.